13 May / The beginning of a new decade for Global Drug Policies

 As in previous years, several civil society representatives were included in official government delegations.
 And for the first time the EU funded the participation of two members of the Civil Society Forum on Drugs to attend the meeting.

-And yet, the civil society voice remains under threat.
 We continue to be subject to criticism, threats and intimidation from more conservative member states.
 For example, as was the case for our Brazilian colleagues when exposing the human rights abuses resulting from the militarisation of drug policies in their country.
 But also UN security, with the disproportionate response of VIC security to a Support.
 Don’t Punish family picture.

-For the next decade, we count on the valuable support of UN agencies, EU member states and other progressive governments.
+Finally, for the next decade, we count on the valuable support of UN agencies, EU member states and other progressive governments.
 Expressively, to promote and defend civil society participation on drug policy making processes.
 This is all the more important in the current political context.
 Especiallu, in which civil society space is becoming severely hampered by populist and authoritarian regimes across the world.